 Technology, on the one hand, allows us to reduce (sometimes even eliminate) tremendous amounts of suffering – e.g. with antibiotics; or through cultured meat, which might make animal agriculture obsolete.
 On the other hand, technological progress enabled moral catastrophes like factory farming, firebombing or concentration camps.
 One of the risks of technological progress is the potential for misuse; but perhaps more importantly, technological progress generally increases the moral stakes at which humanity is playing: The ramifications of suboptimal values or insufficient (societal) reflectiveness become ever more worrisome the greater our technological abilities.
 We can picture an outcome analogous to factory farming, but scaled up with space-faring technology and potentially superhuman artificial intelligence.

-At CLR, our goal is to identify the best interventions to reduce such risks of astronomical future suffering (s-risks) .
+At FRI, our goal is to identify the best interventions to reduce such risks of astronomical future suffering (s-risks) .